 To create an attractive video, you should remember two things: short and viral.
 Customers don’t have the patience to watch a few-minute clip; thus, your videos just lengthen seconds.
 Besides, it would help if you tried to put outstanding trends at that time into your video.
 It can help you to appeal to plenty of customers.

-6. Best 5 Social Commerce strategies for any business
+Best 5 Social Commerce Strategies for Any Business

 So how do you choose the best social media platform for your business?
 You may need to answer the following questions: Which social networking site will mesh with your products?
 Which channels do your target customers often use to browse and share content?
 For example, customers want to see them on visual platforms such as Instagram or Pinterest for fashion items such as clothes or jewelry.

-For marketers, all know that fewer clicks mean higher sales.
+All marketers know that fewer clicks or fewer steps at check-out can lead to higher sales.
 When customers are scrolling social media feeds, and they know what products they want to buy, there is one thing that no business wants to create.
 That is the slightest barrier between the moment of awareness and making payment.

-Therefore, cutting the unnecessary check-out steps is critical.
-Businesses can integrate features such as Amazon Pay to offer a hassle-free paying process.
+Therefore, cutting unnecessary check-out steps is critical.
+Businesses can integrate features such as Amazon Pay to offer a hassle-free payment process.
 With this, customers can have a quick purchase and go back to surfing.
 It does not only help to avoid cart abandonment but also encourages them to repurchase.